drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 Let’s back up a bit and lay some groundwork.
 The underlying principle of skipping work is **determinism.** Or more specifically, the idea that **if the inputs don’t change, the outputs shouldn’t,** therefore, no reason to rebuild (assuming it’s a [pure system](https://en.wikipedia.org/wiki/Pure_function)).

-Bazel—and any other build system for that matter—operates off this principle of “identify the inputs, and you can determine whether or not a rebuild is necessary.”
-Everyone is on board at this point.
-But where it oversteps is it needs to know the _outputs_ ahead of time, too, Which doesn't work for JS.
+Bazel—and any other build system for that matter—operates off the core deterministic principle of identifying the inputs to determine the outputs.
+This is something almost every programming language strives for.
+But where it oversteps is it needs to know the _outputs_ ahead of time, too.
+Which is like saying “before we run this mathematical equation, we first have to know what the answer is to run it.”
+It doesn’t make any sense.
+At this point why do we even have math?
+Why do we have programming languages?
+But needless to say, it’s at the “knowing the outputs ahead of time” part that JS has now jumped ship.

 ## Problem 1: Assistant to the Micromanager